 A wood stove baffle is an essential component of a wood-burning stove that sits below the stove’s flue at the top of the firebox.

-Its primary function is to slow the smoke and hot gases flow, ensuring they are burnt more completely before exiting through the flue.
+The primary purpose of the baffle is to regulate the flow of smoke and hot gases, enabling them to undergo more complete combustion before exiting through the flue.

 This increases stove efficiency, as even more intense heat, is transferred into the room and less is lost up the open the air intake to create a pull before you light the fireplace.